jeff4/bionotes.github.io/_other/eigen.md

 * 9/04: Day 1 of Axler, Chapter 5 on IG
 * 9/05: Day 2 of Axler.
 Building momentum in understanding how all pieces of chapter 5 fit together.
 * 9/06: Day 3 of Axler on IG.

+### 2022 Log
+* 8/03/2022 Researched some new books on abstract algebra, group theory, etc.
+* 8/23 Been working on Nathan Jacobson's *Basic Algebra I*, 2nd Edition for the last week or two.
+Had a nice breakthrough on generalizing Cartesian Products from 2 parent sets to n-parent sets.
+For example, the coordinate / components of an n-dimensional vector in R<sup>n</sup>
+* 8/25 More work on Jacobson / Jake

 ### 2023 Log
 * 1/01/2023 [notes on Peano's Axioms](https://www2.hawaii.edu/~robertop/Courses/TMP/7_Peano_Axioms.pdf) used to formally develop set of natural numbers and related operations by [Roberto Pelayo](https://www2.hawaii.edu/~robertop/pelayo.html) [University of Hawaii site](https://www2.hawaii.edu/~robertop/pelayo.html).